intake/intake/docs/source/plotting.rst

 For detailed instructions on displaying plots in the notebook and from the Python command prompt see the `hvPlot user guide <https://pyviz.github.io/hvplot/user_guide/Viewing.html>`_.

 Python Command Prompt & Scripts
 --------------------------------

+Assuming the US Crime dataset has been installed (in this repo's `examples/` directory, or from conda with `conda install -c intake us_crime`):

 Once installed the plot API can be used, by using the ``.plot`` method on an intake ``DataSource``: